 Charge the batteries in the appropriate charger to full charge.
 The charger will automatically switch to trickle charge and keep the batteries topped off.

 Leave the batteries in the charger until ready to use, unless using Max E batteries.
 Max-E's can be stored charged in stand-by up to one year.

-Just before use, check the remaining capacity in the battery utilizing the Energy Check
+Just before use, check the voltage under load in the battery utilizing the Energy Check

 Load the batteries into the wireless units.